 Overall I would budget approximately $35.00 per day for backpacking Bangkok to stay on the safe side.
 This will allow you a decent bed to sleep in, a few beers, and a couple of restaurant meals to keep you energized.

 There are multiple different areas of Bangkok which are popular with travelers.
 Though the main ones here Khao San Road, Silom, Siam, and Sukhumvit.
 Khao San Road is perfect for first-time travelers coming to Bangkok or those just looking to party.
 Once night falls on this busy area the streets come alive with thousands of travelers looking for an alcohol-fueled time.
 Though the Khao San Road area is far from a true representation of what Bangkok itself is actually like.

 For a more “normal” experience of Bangkok, I recommend you stay in Silom, Siam, or Sukhumvit.
-These are more modern parts of the city and definitely a lot more low key.
-They are also connected with an easy to use the metro system which helps you travel around.
+These are more modern parts of the city and definitely a lot more low-key.
+They are also connected with an easy-to-use metro system which helps you travel around.
 These areas are where a lot of the upscale 5-star hotels are located and huge shopping malls.
 Ultimately catering to a different market of tourists.
 My favorite here is Hotel Indigo Wireless Road.